Deep Creek National Park is the National Parks and Wildlife Service SA Park of the Month for April 2019.

 Hard hike, 6.7km, 3.5 hours

-Taking in the scrub, sandy beaches and open coastal hills of Deep Creek Conservation Park.
+Taking in the scrub, sandy beaches and open coastal hills of Deep Creek National Park.
 Walk through scrub and wildlife, visit the sandy Blowhole Beach, and return via open grassy hills.

 Deep Creek Waterfall Hike from Tapanappa Lookout